bruinquants/intro-to-algotrading-workshop/markdown_files/financial_derivatives-tutorial.md

 -   The vast majority of financial derivatives are managed and issued by Cboe Global Markets.
 -   Excluding options, the vast majority of financial dervatives are traded by institutions as a means to hedge equity positions or to profit via speculative trading.
 -   Derivatives often carry more risk than traditional equities because they are *leveraged*.
-       -    Leverage refers to the ability to control more securities than
+       -    Leverage refers to the ability to control more securities than one paid for.
        -   **Note :** Many blame the lack of regulation in the derivatives market as the cause of the *2008 Financial Crisis* and following *Great Recession*.
 Derivatives should be used with extreme caution.

 ### What are Options Contract?